Izenda7Series/docs-html/_sources/install/troubleshooting/exporting.rst.txt

 	at Izenda.BI.Exporting.Pdf.PdfExportProvider.Export(ExportContext context)
 	at Izenda.BI.Logic.Exporting.ExportingLogic.Export(ExportRequest request, ExportType type, Boolean enableWriteStat)

-In these versions, the exporting provider has shifted from using EvoPdf to SyncFusion which relies on the VC++ Redistributable Package for exporting to PDF.
+The SyncFusion exporting provider relies on the VC++ Redistributable Package for exporting to PDF.
 To check if the VC++ Redistributable assemblies are available on the server, you can navigate to the following locations to find if the msvcp100.dll and msvcr100.dll files are present:

 	* x86 machine: C:\\Windows\\System32